A parameterization of anisotropic Gaussian fields with penalized complexity priors: Parameterization

 Then, the covariance can be calculated as the Fourier transform of the spectrum, whereas the field $u$ can be sampled using the stochastic integral

 where $Z(\bm{\xi})$ is called the \emph{spectral process}.
 Using the fast Fourier transform, high-resolution samples of $u$ can be obtained.
-See \cite{lindgren2020diffusion} for the details.
+See \cite{lindgren2024diffusion} for the details.

 Thus far, we have worked with constant $\bm{v}$.
 The same parameterization goes through when $\bm{H}(\bm{x})$ is allowed to be spatially varying.
 In this case, $\bm{v}(\bm{x})$ is a spatial vector field.
 In \Cref{fig:anisotropic_figures}, we take $\kappa= \sigma_u=1$ and show the covariance $K(\bm{x},(2,2))$ and field $u$ when $\bm{v}(\bm{x})$ is chosen to be the “twice-angle” field of the rotational field $\bm{\tl{v}}(\bm{x})=(-x_2,x_1)$ (left of each subfigure), and from when $\bm{v}(\bm{x})=(x_1,x_2)$ (right of each subfigure).
 The figures show how the information of the field diffuses infinitesimally in the direction of $\tl{\bm{v}}$.
-The covariance and samples are once more obtained using the finite element method.
-In this non-stationary setting, the spectral method cannot be used as the spectrum is only defined for stationary fields.
+The covariance and samples are obtained using the finite element method.

 In summary, we have parameterized the anisotropic field $u$ using parameters $(\kappa, v_1,v_2,\sigma_u)$, where $u$ solves \eqref{SPDE2D} and $\bm{H}:= \bm{H_v}$ is given by \eqref{cool formula}.
-The parameterization is identifiable and smooth, and the parameters have an intrinsic geometric interpretation.
+The parameterization is \revisiontwo{invertible} and smooth, and the parameters have an intrinsic geometric interpretation.
 This will be the parameterization used throughout the paper.